The Library is committed to a collective of print materials by partnering with member institutions.

 - Build on existing shared print and resource-sharing arrangements and avoid disturbing members’ other affiliations.

-The CCL joined immediately.
+The Claremont Colleges Library joined immediately.
 Hathi’s approach is that the libraries make voluntary commitments rather than assign titles to each library to preserve.
-The CCL’s commitment of 22% of its collection compares well to other Shared Print project across North America—20-25% is the average commitment, according to OCLC’s Shared Collection Services.
-The CCL has taken a leadership role in Shared Print efforts in the region and nationally, and this role dovetails with our strategic goals centered on our print research collections.
+The Library’s commitment of 22% of its collection compares well to other Shared Print project across North America—20-25% is the average commitment, according to OCLC’s Shared Collection Services.
+The Library has taken a leadership role in Shared Print efforts in the region and nationally, and this role dovetails with our strategic goals centered on our print research collections.